ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents.

-Each report **MUST** contain data for only one Policy Domain.
+Each report **MUST** contain data for only one DMARC Policy Domain.
 A single report **MUST** contain data for one policy configuration.
 If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the